jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-109.md

 As its fire-aether rotates around the axis `fd`, any force that it exerts to move away from that axis is broken within the spot and does not reach the air-aether globules.

-Similarly, the force exerted by its striated particles moving straight from one pole to the other cannot accomplish anything because:
+Similarly, the force exerted by its virtual photons moving straight from one pole to the other cannot accomplish anything because:
 - mainly, those particles coming from one pole do not push these globules more in one direction than those coming from the opposite pole push them in the other direction
 - these particles are very small compared to the air-aether globules that they strike
 - these particles move slower than the rest of the fire-aether